surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 ## Break, Continue, and Return

-`Break` is designed to break out of a loop.
+`break` is designed to break out of a loop.
 It's also commonly used with the `switch` statement.

 ```powershell
 for ($i = 1; $i -lt 5; $i++) {